Next Steps for New Transfer Students

 However, if any of the following apply to you:

-Your ACT test was taken more than three years ago;
+- Your ACT test was taken more than two years ago;

 You will need to go to the Academic Success Center to take placement testing in English composition and reading.
 Visit Testing Services for more information.